 Volunteering helps volunteers

-- Grow our Tribe within a supportive culture that enables us to best act in service to each other and communities in need.
+- The Wellbeing Project will provide scientific rigor to validate the benefits of DRA’s volunteering program and will strengthen our ability to support more veterans and communities in their time of need, within a supportive culture that enables us to best act in service to each other and communities in need.

 Assessing DRA’s volunteering program

 DRA has partnered with Movember (who have funded the project) and SAHMRI (South Australian Health and Medical Research Institute) to allow us to assess our volunteering program through a Wellbeing Pulse Check, consisting of online surveys and informal interviews at regular intervals over a 12-month period.

 The Wellbeing Pulse Check consist of 3 main components:

 - Wellbeing Snapshot Surveys – short surveys conducted around specific volunteer touchpoints.

 - Wellbeing Long-Term Surveys – in-depth surveys completed every 3 months for 1 year.